 To gather information about vendors' workforce in California, CEA included questions about workforce and location in the survey that is included as an appendix to this report.
-One respondent is a local business, located in San Diego, California.
+Three respondents are local businesses, located in San Diego, California.

 Section 9.1.3 - Program Expenditures